 The weight limit is just 40 pounds, compared to the 50 pounds of the 3.0 model.
 This compares favorably to most other options on the market though.
 So unless your baby is getting into late toddler stage you should be well short of the weight limit.

-The other major difference is that the 1.0 does not have a sun hood or canopy.
+The other major difference is that the 1.0 does not have a sunshade.
 So your baby will not get the same protection from the sun, wind, and rain that they would otherwise get.
 If this is important to you then the Clevr Cross Country may be more suitable.

 When you look at the quality of the fabric, and design you will find the same standard as the 3.0 model.

 The Osprey Packs Poco is a combination of both fabric and nylon which makes this design very strong.
 It is designed in a manner that it can withstand heavy tension without ruining its form and shape yet light-weight.

 The tension mesh back-panel allows for easy carriage of your baby.
 It also ensures proper ventilation hence offering your child the best air circulation when hiking.

 The harness can be adjusted to the length of 6 inches 15 cm hence offering ample room for your shoulders and belly.